-Any type of fatty food should be avoided as such food tends to increase the duration in which the bipolar disorder medication takes effect in your body.
-Different people can suffer hypertension from certain foods, and thus these foods should be avoided as it might trigger a depression episode or mania in the case of type 1 bipolar disorder.
+Fatty foods can also be a problem.
+Foods like red meat, cheeses, and other high-fat items tend to increase the duration in which the bipolar disorder medication takes effect in your body.
+Different people can suffer hypertension from certain foods, and thus these foods should be avoided as it might trigger a depression episode or mania.

 Treatment Options for Bipolar Disorder and Alcohol Use